 Summary

 This study is an attempt to propose a model for customer churn prediction in the case of an e-commerce retail store operating in Brazil.
+Two Machine Learning models were tested and compared, namely Logistic Regression and Extreme Gradient Boosting.
 Among the sets of features included in the models were transaction, location, geodemographic and perception variables.
+Importance of each of the set for customer loyalty was assessed using Explainable Artificial Intelligence techniques.
 The results show that transaction features from the previous purchase are the main factor driving the customers’ loyalty.

 Key words